VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

      The maximum number of concurrent requests vmauth can process.
 Other requests are rejected with '429 Too Many Requests' http status code.
 See also -maxConcurrentPerUserRequests and -maxIdleConnsPerBackend command-line options (default 1000)
   -maxIdleConnsPerBackend int
      The maximum number of idle connections vmauth can open per each backend host.
 See also -maxConcurrentRequests (default 100)
-  -memory.allowedBytes size
+  -maxRequestBodySizeToRetry size
+     The maximum request body size, which can be cached and re-tried at other backends.
+Bigger values may require more memory Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 16384) -memory.allowedBytes size
      Allowed size of system memory VictoriaMetrics caches may occupy.
 This option overrides -memory.allowedPercent if set to a non-zero value.
 Too low a value may increase the cache miss rate usually resulting in higher CPU and disk IO usage.
 Too high a value may evict too much data from the OS page cache resulting in higher disk IO usage
      Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 0)